-Last June I found myself in London for work.
+Last June (2018) I found myself in London for work.
 When you fly to the UK from the States, and don’t stay a Saturday, it can be pricey.
-Sometimes I’ll fly in early on a Saturday, but I was just coming off another work from from NYC and had to stop back home in Raleigh first (yeah, my husband likes to see me now and then).
+Sometimes I’ll fly in early on a Saturday, but I was just coming off another work flight from NYC and had to stop back home in Raleigh first (yeah, my husband likes to see me now and then).
 My company has a policy that if staying a weekend is less expensive, they’ll pay for it.
-So, this is how I found myself in Brighton Beach for the weekend.
+Quite often the flights, hotels, and even airport taxis can be cheaper depending on the day of the week you travel and therefore it is important to keep this in mind if you travel to and from the UK frequently.
+Anyway, this is how I found myself in Brighton Beach for the weekend.

 How to Get to Brighton

 Getting to Brighton from London is very easy.
 We chose to hop on the Gatwick Express from the Underground Victoria Station, then hopped on the Southern Railway at Gatwick (just buying at ticket at the stall – though you save 10% if you buy online).
 All in all the trip took about 90 minutes each way.
 When arriving in London, the train station is a little bit of a walk to where we were staying, so we grabbed an Uber and headed to our hotel.
 On our way back, we just took the Southern Railway to Gatwick and then an Uber to Heathrow (it was the fastest route).